Skip to Main Content

 Yes.
 Adult probation and bail services are part of the Judicial Branch’s Court Support Services Division (CSSD).

 Probation officers work for the Judicial Branch as part of the Court Support Services Division.
-Parole officers are part of the Department of Correction, External Link which is under the Executive Branch.
+Parole officers are part of the Department of Correction, imagewhich is under the Executive Branch.
+The responsibilities and authority of probation officers and parole officers also differ.

-Judicial marshals, who are part of the Judicial Branch, provide courthouse security and prisoner transportation.
-State marshals serve civil process and are overseen by the State Marshal Commission.
+Judicial marshals are Judicial Branch employees who provide courthouse security and prisoner transportation.
+State marshals are independent contractors who serve civil process and are overseen by the State Marshal Commission.
 Neither the state marshals nor the commission fall under the Judicial Branch’s jurisdiction.

 No. The Office of Victim Services (OVS), which provides compensation and other services to crime victims, is part of the Judicial Branch.
 Court-based victim advocates are part of OVS.

-In 1986 the Judicial Branch centralized the processing of infractions under the Centralized Infractions Bureau (CIB).
+The Judicial Branch in 1986 centralized the processing of infractions under the Centralized Infractions Bureau (CIB).
 An infraction is the breaking of a state law, regulation or ordinance that does not require going to court.
-Individuals may resolve the infraction by paying the amount to the CIB online, by mail, or in person.
+Individuals may resolve the infraction by paying the amount to the CIB online, by mail or in person.

-In 1990 certain violations became payable by mail to the CIB.
+Certain violations are payable by mail to the CIB.

 Top